The BFS Short Story Competition 2015

 - Allen Ashley will send an email acknowledgement to all entrants within a few days of receipt of their story.

-- The winners will be announced at the British Fantasy Awards ceremony, due to be held as part of Fantasy Con in York during September 2014.
+- The winners may also be announced publicly at the British Fantasy Awards ceremony, due to be held as part of Fantasy Con in Nottingham during October 2015.

 - Winning stories will be published in an issue of the BFS Journal as close as possible subsequent to the announcement of the results.